core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP group communication can operate in CoAP NoSec (No Security) mode, without using application-layer and transport-layer security mechanisms.
 The NoSec mode uses the "coap" scheme, and is defined in {{Section 9 of RFC7252}}.

 The NoSec mode does not require and does not make use of a security group.
-Indications that endpoints can use the NoSec mode MUST NOT rely on setting up and advertising a pseudo security group with name NoSec or any of its lowercase/uppercase combinations.
+Indications that endpoints can use the NoSec mode MUST NOT rely on setting up and advertising a pseudo security group with name "NoSec" or any of its lowercase/uppercase combinations.

-It is NOT RECOMMENDED to use CoAP group communication in NoSec mode, even in case of non-sensitive and non-critical applications.
+It is NOT RECOMMENDED to use CoAP group communication in NoSec mode.

+The possible, exceptional use of the NoSec mode ought to be limited to non-sensitive and non-critical applications for which it is relevant, such as early discovery of devices and resources (see {{chap-security-considerations-nosec-mode}}).

-Before possibly and exceptionally using the NoSec mode, the security implications in {{chap-security-considerations-nosec-mode}} must be very well considered and understood, especially as to the risk and impact of amplification attacks (see {{ssec-amplification}}).
+Before possibly and exceptionally using the NoSec mode in such applications, the security implications in {{chap-security-considerations-nosec-mode}} must be very well considered and understood, especially as to the risk and impact of amplification attacks (see {{ssec-amplification}}).
+Consistently with such security implications, the use of the NoSec mode should still be avoided whenever possible.

 # Secured Group Communication using Group OSCORE # {#chap-oscore}